Arizona Biltmore Hotel: Original Tequila Sunrise

-The Tequila Sunrise is an alcoholic cocktail whose ingredients include Hornitos Plata tequila, Crème de Cassis, fresh squeezed lime juice and Club Soda.
+The Tequila sunrise is an alcoholic cocktail whose ingredients include tequila, Crème de Cassis, fresh squeezed lime juice and Club Soda.
 It was invented in the late 1930s by bartender Gene Sulit.
 Sulit was attending customers in the hotel's "Wright" bar when one particular customer asked Sulit if he could come up with a new drink to be enjoyed at poolside.
 Sulit mixed the ingredients mentioned above and the drink became known as the Biltmore Tequila Sunrise.